mibur1/psy111/book/statistics/9_Spline_Reg/1_Stepwise_Functions.md

 print(zero_deg_model.summary())
 ```

-This model is a categorical regression model (as shown in {doc}`book/statistics/2_Categorical_Reg/0_Introduction.md`), as we cut the age into four discrete category bins:
+This model is a categorical regression model, as we cut the age into four discrete category bins:

 - The average wage in bin 1 within the age range from 17.9 to 33.5 years equals
 to 94.16 thousand dollars per year.